https://www.pinterest.com/ 300k Followers 100k Followers

 Gothic style represents one of the most enduring and influential alternative style movements of the past four decades.
 More than just wearing black, it's a visual language that communicates identity, aesthetic values, and cultural affiliation through carefully chosen clothing and accessories.

 But what exactly makes something "gothic"?
-The answer has evolved significantly since the style first emerged, branching into numerous substyles while maintaining certain core elements.
+The answer has evolved really since the style first emerged, branching into numerous substyles while maintaining certain core elements.
 Understanding dark aesthetic means understanding both its history and its present: how it began, what defines it, and where it's heading.

 In This Article